What Is the Thyroid?

 It is soft, brownish red, and weighs less than an ounce.
 Its two halves (lobes) look like a butterfly’s wings and each lobe is about the size of the end of the thumb.
 The thyroid is small, but it is powerful and helps the body do many important things like grow, make heat, and to develop normally.

 What Is Hypothyroidism?

-Hypothyroidism (or underactive thyroid) is when the thyroid gland doesn't make enough of some important hormones.
-This makes the body use up energy more slowly, and chemical activity (metabolism) in the cells slows down.
+Hypothyroidism (or underactive thyroid) is when the thyroid gland doesn't make enough thyroid hormone.
+Low thyroid hormones make the body use up energy more slowly, and chemical activity (metabolism) in the cells slows down.